 The finish is quick and the warming qualities becoming ever more apparent.

-Next in line to the Glenalba throne is the 25-Year-Old.
+Next in line to the Glen Alba throne is Glen Alba 25, the 25-Year-Old.

-This expression, also finished in a Sherry cask, is a refined and sophisticated step up from the 22-Year-Old.
+This expression, also finished in a Sherry cask, is a refined and sophisticated step up from Glenalba 22.

 The opening nose is dark and strong, and although not immediate, the rich sweetness and spice can be detected just under the surface.